All Episodes

 Anyway, so that's what we have.

-By the way, Warnock down in Georgia used over $60,000 according to a new report that came out of campaign money, donor campaign funds to pay for items listed as child care according to the FEC filings.
+By the way, Warnock down in Georgia used over $60,000 according to a new report that came out of campaign money, donor campaign funds, to pay for items listed as childcare according to the FEC filings.

-Warnock's campaign diverted $61,959 and forty cents from 2020 to 2022 to cover expenses related to child care.
+Warnock's campaign diverted $61,959.40 from 2020 to 2022 to cover expenses related to child care.

 Now, this guy just got taken back to court, even though he's a millionaire because he's not paying his child payments.

-And people forget that we have his wife on tape saying that during a domestic dispute in 2020, he tried to use his car as a weapon and run her over and in fact ran over a foot.
+And people forget that we have his wife on tape saying that during a domestic dispute in 2020, he tried to use his car as a weapon and run her over and in fact ran over her foot.

-The woman made that claim why he didn't get arrested is beyond any imagination I have, or any, there's no explanation for it.
+Why he didn't get arrested is beyond any imagination I have, or any, there's no explanation for it.

 And then, of course, he was arrested for obstruction of justice about a camp that he was running where there were allegations of child abuse.

-Nobody seems to know any of these details down in in Georgia, which is pretty frustrating to me.
+Nobody seems to know any of these details down in Georgia, which is pretty frustrating to me.

 Let's go to Biden's speech last night.

-I don't I don't really know what to make of it, except it was like the speech that he gave in Pennsylvania and a threat to democracy, et cetera, et cetera.
+I don't really know what to make of it, except it was like the speech that he gave in Pennsylvania and a threat to democracy, et cetera, et cetera.

 He kept referring to January 6th.